Recipes for Bariatric Surgery Success: A Guide to the Post-Surgery Diet

 What are the five stages of the bariatric diet?

-The bariatric diet progresses from clear liquids → full liquids → pureed foods → soft foods → regular foods, over about 8–12 weeks.
+The diet progresses from clear liquids to full liquids, then pureed foods, soft foods, and finally regular foods over about 8–12 weeks.

-Can I try regular recipes after bariatric surgery?
+Can I use regular recipes after bariatric surgery?

 What foods should I avoid after bariatric surgery?